TengHuo/Algorithm_Interview_Notes-Chinese/Data_Mining/9nlp.md

 #### Two general approaches:

-**1. Language Modelling (Bayesian) approach**: Uses the probability of sequences of words or characters occuring.
+1. **Language Modelling (Bayesian) approach**: Uses the probability of sequences of words or characters occuring.
-**2. Machine learning approach**: Derives features from the sequences of words or characters.
+2. **Machine learning approach**: Derives features from the sequences of words or characters.

 #### Currently Popular Tasks:

-**1. Topic Analysis**: Identify topics or themes in text **2.
-Sentiment Analysis**: Identify polarity or valence in text:
+1. **Topic Analysis**: Identify topics or themes in text
+2. **Sentiment Analysis**: Identify polarity or valence in text:

 - Positive
 - Negative